Wilfrid Laurier: Election victories

-Laurier led the Liberals to three re-elections in 1900, 1904, and 1908.
-In the 1900 and 1904 elections, the Liberals' popular vote and seat share kept increasing whereas in the 1908 election, their popular vote and seat share went slightly down.
+Laurier led the Liberal party to three re-elections in 1900, 1904, and 1908.
+In the 1900 and 1904 elections, the Liberals' popular vote and seat share increased whereas in the 1908 election, the party's popular vote and seat share went down slightly.

 Quebec stronghold

-By the late 1900s, Laurier had been able to build the Liberal Party a base in Quebec, which had remained a Conservative stronghold for decades due to the province's social conservatism and to the influence of the Roman Catholic Church, which distrusted the Liberals' anti-clericalism.
+By the late 1800s, Laurier built up Quebec as a base for the Liberal Party.
+Quebec had been a Conservative stronghold for decades due to the province's social conservatism and to the influence of the Roman Catholic Church, which distrusted the Liberals' anti-clericalism.
 The growing alienation of French Canadians from the Conservative Party due to its links with anti-French, anti-Catholic Orangemen in English Canada aided the Liberal Party.
-These factors, combined with the collapse of the Conservative Party of Quebec, gave Laurier an opportunity to build a stronghold in French Canada and among Catholics across Canada.
+After the collapse of the Conservative Party of Quebec, Laurier built a stronghold in French Canada and among Catholics across Canada.

 However, Catholic priests in Quebec repeatedly warned their parishioners not to vote for Liberals.
 Their slogan was "le ciel est bleu, l'enfer est rouge" ("heaven is blue, hell is red", referring to the Conservative and Liberal parties' traditional colours).

 Reciprocity and defeat

 In 1911, controversy arose regarding Laurier's support of trade reciprocity with the United States.
 His long-serving minister of finance, William Stevens Fielding, reached an agreement allowing for the free trade of natural products.
 The agreement would also lower tariffs.
-This had the strong support of agricultural interests, particularly in Western Canada, but it alienated many businessmen who formed a significant part of the Liberal base.
-The Conservatives denounced the deal and played on long-standing fears that reciprocity could eventually lead to weakened ties with Britain and a Canadian economy dominated by the United States.
+This had the strong support of agricultural interests, particularly in Western Canada, but it alienated many businessmen who formed a significant part of the Liberal base, many whom shifted their support to the Conservatives.
+Official Opposition leader Robert Laird Borden and the Conservatives denounced the deal and played on long-standing fears that reciprocity could eventually lead to weakened ties with Britain and a Canadian economy dominated by the United States.
 They also campaigned on fears that this would lead to the Canadian identity being taken away by the US and the American annexation of Canada.

-Contending with an unruly House of Commons, including vocal disapproval from Liberal MP Clifford Sifton, Laurier called an election to settle the issue of reciprocity.
+Laurier's government was unable to pass the reciprocity agreement due to an unruly caucus within the House of Commons, led by vocal disapproval from Liberal MP Clifford Sifton.
+Laurier called an election to settle the issue of reciprocity.
 The Conservatives were victorious and the Liberals lost over a third of their seats.
-The Conservatives' leader, Robert Laird Borden, succeeded Laurier as prime minister.
+The Conservatives' leader, Borden, succeeded Laurier as prime minister.
 Over 15 consecutive years of Liberal rule ended.